Topics Map > Academic & Curricular Administration > Graduate Student Administration

 - Total appointment percentage.
 Sum of the appointment percentages for the given semester.
 E.g., if you have two TAs at 50% plus another at 33.4%, please list 133.4%.
-The fall, spring, and total academic year costs will automatically be calculated.
+The fall, spring, and total academic year costs are automatically calculated.

-- continues as a graduate student in your program and
+- continue as a graduate student in your program and

 - four or five continuous academic years for one with no prior graduate work; or

 - three continuous academic years for one with at least one year of prior graduate work.

 Offer letters must be specific about the length of the guarantee and the requirements for satisfactory academic and work performance.